Category Archives: Healthy Home

 The new school year is here and thousands of children are heading off to school each day with packed lunches

-The issue is not whether chemicals will leach from the packaging into the food, but how much
+The issue is not whether chemicals will leach from the packaging into the food, but how much will leach.

 Plastics deserve their bad name!
 There have been numerous studies showing the adverse effects of plastics – in particular PVC, polycarbonate and polystyrene which contain the chemicals DEHP, Bisphenol A (BPA) and nonylphenol, all xeno-oestrogens.

 The problem with xeno-oestrogens, such as BPA, is that they alter hormones.
 They have been linked to breast and testicular cancer, infertility, early puberty, reproductive delays, obesity and diabetes, as well as being found to lower the ability of your immune system to respond to inflammation.
 BPA has even been found to be linked to behavioural and emotional problems in pre-schoolers.
-The danger from BPA is even greater for babies and children because they seem to be sensitive to even tiny amounts.
+The danger from BPA is even greater for babies and children because they are sensitive to even tiny amounts.
 Boys in particular are susceptible to the hormone altering effects.

 These toxic chemicals not only occur in plastics.
 They are present across our environment and are found everywhere from the lining of metal food cans, to the detergents in cleaning products, dental sealants and composites, pesticides and even baby bottles.

-Let’s break it down a bit
+Let’s break it down

 • Many chemicals found in plastics alter hormones in the body and lead to illness of the reproductive system and other diseases.